vikramr2/Terrain-Generator/DEVELOPMENT.md

 - Issues with skybox, as ofxskybox and ofxcubemap arent working...

 ***For Next Time***
-- Finish texturing and figure out skybox
+- Texturing
+- Skybox
-- Add player
+- Water GLSL
-- Perhaps animate player?
+- Trees